-PURCHASE ORDE LK
+PURCHASE ORD ER

-O FFICE OF THE Village Clerk Requisition No
+0 FFICE OF THE Village Clerk Requisition No

-Willow Glen Village Purchase Order N Io.
+Willow Glen Village Purchase Order N ío.
 4

 Baldwin County, Ohio APPROP RIATION

 Willo ow Glen, Ohio Jan.
-5, 20 XX Code Amount
+5, 20 XX Code Amou nt

-To: RST C onstruct ion Co.
+To: RST Co onstructi ion Co.
 4101-730-530 \$9,600 00

 Hampto on, Ohio 54321

 Deliver to: Willow Glen Village

-At: Willow Glen, C Ohio 12345
+At: Willow Glen, O Dhio 12345

 Terms: Pay able qua arterly @ \$2,400.00 upon billing - check

-Quantity Unit Description Price/Unit Amount
+Quantity Unit Description Price/Unit Amou nt

 Contract to build Willow Glen Village building. \$9,600 00

 Beginning 1-10-XX

-required to expenditure authorized or in proces eby certi meet the e for the or direct ss of col New CLERK'S CERTIFICATE fied that the amount of (\$9,600.00) e contract, agreement, obligation, payment or above, has been lawfully appropriated or ted for such purpose and is in the Treasury lection to the credit of Municipal Building obligation or certification now outstanding.
-APPRO VED BY:
+It is hereby certified that the amount of (\$9,600.00) required to meet the contract, agreement, obligation, payment or expenditure for the above, has been lawfully appropriated or authorized or directed for such purpose and is in the Treasury or in process of collection to the credit of New Municipal Building

-C. Archer Willow Glen Village This order is Clerk's Certif not valid unles